Seeking Clues to a Difficult Disorder

 Schizophrenia is a brain disorder that affects about 1 in 100 people.
 It affects men and women equally in all ethnic groups.
 Symptoms often start between ages 16 and 30 but most often between 18 and 22.
 It’s unusual to develop schizophrenia after age 45.

 A few decades ago, researchers thought that schizophrenia was caused by inappropriate parenting.
-Now scientists recognize that a combination of and the environment are to blame.
+Now scientists recognize that a combination of Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. and the environment are to blame.

 “We know from studies of identical twins that when one twin has schizophrenia, the other twin has a 50% chance of having the disease, indicating that genes may account for half of the mechanisms involved in schizophrenia,” says Dr. José A. Apud, clinical director of the schizophrenia research program at NIH.